algorandfoundation/docs/docs/features/asc1/stateful/sdks.md

 ## Update

 The creator may [update the approval program](../../stateful/#update-stateful-smart-contract) using the update method (if the current approval program allows it).
 The refactored approval program source code adds a key/value pair to the user's local storage indicating the timestamp when the application was called.
-Refer to the Appendix for details.
+Refer to the [appendix](#refactored-approval-program) for details.
 The original clear program will be reused.

 The update method method requires 6 parameters: